awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 # Limits in DynamoDB<a name="Limits"></a>

 This section describes current limits within Amazon DynamoDB \(or no limit, in some cases\)\.
-Each limit listed below applies on a per\-region basis unless otherwise specified\.
+Each limit applies on a per\-region basis unless otherwise specified\.

 **Topics**
 + [Capacity Units and Provisioned Throughput](#default-limits-capacity-units-provisioned-throughput)